muratkarakas/kubernetes-workload-troubleshooting/README.md

 * Taint & Toleration

-If pod placement  or scheduling rule does not match ,pod will be  in pending state
+If pod placement  or scheduling rule does not match , it will stucked  in pending state

 ---

 -> # I can't access to my pod <-

-If pod will be accessed from another pod or external application/user, typical solution is defining  "Service" and Ingress(Extenal loadbalancer solution,better alternative to NodePort)
+If pod need to be accessed from another pod or external application/user, typical solution is defining  "Service" and optionaly "Ingress"(Extenal loadbalancer solution,better alternative to NodePort)

 ```java